yadvinit/multiapi_youtube/README.md

 **routes/main_routes.py**

--Creates a GET API route: /videos
+- Creates a GET API route: /videos
--Allows the user to pass page and limit as query parameters to control pagination -Fetches videos from the database
+- Accepts query parameters: page and limit
+- Fetches video data from the database
--Sorts them by published date in descending order (newest first) -Returns the result in JSON format
+- Sorts videos by published date in descending order (newest first)
+- Returns the result as a JSON response

 *****************************************************************************************************